 Blackberry lily (also sometimes called leopard lily) is actually a species of Iris rather than a lily.
-It is a clump-forming plant that grows from spreading rhizomes, with strap-like leaves up to 10 inches long.
-In early to mid-summer, wiry stems shoot up as much as 4 feet, with bright orange, red-spotted flowers with six petals, The flowers give way to pear-shaped seed pods which open in late summer to reveal blackberry-like seed clusters (the source of the common name).
+It is a clump-forming plant that grows from spreading rhizomes, with flattened, strap-like leaves up to 10 inches long.
+In mid to late summer, wiry stems shoot up as much as 4 feet, with bright orange, red-spotted flowers with six petals.
+The flowers give way to pear-shaped seed pods which open in late summer to reveal blackberry-like seed clusters (the source of the common name).

 |Hardiness Zones||5–10 (USDA)|

 Blackberry Lily Care

 As members of the Iris family, blackberry lilies prefer the same growing conditions: lots of sun, modest but regular moisture, and soil that drains easily.
 Blackberry lilies are not long-lived perennials, but they are easy to grow, and you can propagate them at home to keep the flowerbed populated with these unique orange and red speckled blooms.

 If planting bare rhizomes, space them about 3 to 4 inches apart (6 to 9 per square foot) and 5 inches deep.
 Water well until they are established, but after that, these plants will do better without excessive watering.

 The flower stalks can get quite long, and may require staking to prevent them from blowing over in exposed locations.
 Provided the plant is grown in its recognized hardiness range, no winter cold protection is needed.